itueconomics/bil113e/anaconda-install.md

 </div>

 If you have any problem related with the installation please use [Ninova](http://ninova.itu.edu.tr/) to ask questions.
-You can find helpful videos either:

-<iframe width="800" height="400" src="https://www.youtube.com/embed/LrMOrMb8-3s" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>